torvalds/linux/Documentation/process/email-clients.rst

 General Preferences
 -------------------

-Patches for the Linux kernel are submitted via email, preferably as inline text in the body of the email.
+Patches for the GNU/Linux kernel are submitted via email, preferably as inline text in the body of the email.
 Some maintainers accept attachments, but then the attachments should have content-type ``text/plain``.
 However, attachments are generally frowned upon because